-We provide an innovative customer engagement service, partnering with companies that have large customer bases (generally from 500,000 to 20 million or more customers).
+We provide innovative payment management and customer engagement services, partnering with companies that have large customer bases (generally from 500,000 to 20 million or more customers).

 Our results-driven best-practice strategies are backed by intelligent systems and globally leading expertise, experience and data analysis; all geared to reduce both costs and customer churn.

 Although Direct Debits remove risk and collection costs (now mandatory with some companies) many customers prefer alternative payment methods with up to 10% of Direct Debits cancelled after sign up.
 Furthermore 3-5% of Direct Debits can fail, for example: unavailable funds at due date (involuntary), or a customer prefers to select from different accounts each month (voluntary).

 Customers expect to pay bills on their terms and resent additional fees for non-Direct Debit transactions.
 Payment management systems that provide customer choice foster greater satisfaction and higher levels of Direct Debit uptake.

 As an example, consider a mobile telecommunications operator with 3.5 million customers; with 70% of them on Direct Debit.
 That leaves over a million remaining customers manually managing the payment of their accounts, plus up to 500,000 Direct Debits cancelled or failing each month.

 Many of these customers will not even be aware they have missed payment until a collections letter, call or SMS is received - adding significant costs for the operator and frustration for the customer.
 Many more will see the addition of fees once they voluntarily elect to stop their Direct Debit as cause for discontent, which can further increase pressure on the Call Centre or worse, increase churn.